girlscript/How_Many_topics/Covid_research/README.md

+# Girlscript Summer of Code (Extended) 2020
+![Image]

-# COVID-19 Research Paper Group:
+## COVID-19 Research Paper Group:

 >## &nbsp; PROJECT INTRODUCTION
-**A research project in the field of Topic Modeling to find out the best suited Number of topics (k) which fits almost all the datasets.**.
+*A research project in the field of Topic Modeling to find out the best suited Number of topics (k) which fits almost all the datasets.*

 ![Image of the Wordcloud](https://github.com/girlscript/How_Many_topics/blob/master/Covid_research/wordcloud.PNG)